 DC’s young and thirsty congregate at many of Logan Circle’s bars and restaurants after work, and there’s no hotter seat (or standing spot) than on an outdoor patio or roof deck.
-A few to try: Masa 14, with pan-Latin nibbles and cocktail specials on the upper deck, El Centro D.F. for margaritas and tacos, and Ghibellina, where Italian snacks and wines rule the night.
+A few to try: El Centro D.F. for margaritas and tacos, or Ghibellina, where Italian snacks and wines rule the night.

 Anyone who has ever driven in DC knows about its infamous traffic circles.
 But Logan Circle, with its grand Victorian mansions flanking the curves of the street, is the city’s last remaining residential one.
 Stroll around it, admiring turrets, towers and architectural flourishes, or take a picnic to the circle itself to take it all in.

 Logan Circle boasts many other restaurants and shops, plus historic charm galore.
 Wander over to 14th Street for never-ending excitement.